-Shenandoah Schools Preschool offers programs for 3 year olds and 4 year olds.
+Shenandoah Community School District Preschool offers programs for 3-year-olds and 4-year-olds.
 Their program is based on their birthdate.

-Children must be three years of age on or before September 15th of the current school year to participate in the 3 year old programming.
-Children must be four years of age on or before September 15th of the current school year to participate in the 4 year old programming.
+Children must be three years of age on or before September 15th of the current school year to participate in the 3-year-old program.
+Children must be four years of age on or before September 15th of the current school year to participate in the 4-year-old program.
 Interested families requesting to enroll their child in the preschool program may call the preschool office at 712-246-1581.